 Ullr is supported in the archaeological record by the Thorsburg chape, and through Lilla Ullevi.
 He is attested in the Poetic Edda, the Prose Edda, Skaldic poetry, and the Gesta Danorum.

-The Thorsburg chape (a chape is a metal fitting from a sword scabbard) inscription dates from around 200AD, by far one of the oldest mentions of Ullr specifically.
+The Thorsburg chape (a chape is a metal fitting from a sword scabbard) inscription dates from around 200 CE, by far one of the oldest mentions of Ullr specifically.
 Owlþuþewaz niwajmariz roughly translates to “Well honoured servant of the Glorious One,” or “Servant (or priest) of Ullr.”

 Snorri’s assessments are confirmed by Skaldic poetry, where Thor is mentioned several times as Ullr’s step-father.
 They also agree with Snorri’s kennings, such as several warrior and skill kennings for Ullr, and especially the popular name for a shield as “Ullr’s ship” (Ullr once sailed across a lake on his shield!)

 Thoughts on Ullr

-Ullr’s name means “Glory” and he is the god of hunting, archery, and survival.
-Ullr ranges through his forested realm whenever he’s not watching the High Seat for Óðin. Ýdalir, “Yew Dales,” is his hall.
+Ullr’s name means “Glory” and he is the god of hunting, archery, and survival, as well as single combat and duels.
+Ullr ranges through his forested realm whenever he’s not watching the High Seat for Óðin. Ýdalir the “Yew Dales” is his hall.
 He is the patron god of archery, and protector of hunters and rangers through the wilderness.
-As the God of all ranged activity, Ullr is also considered the God of games, whether of hunting or of sport: darts, billiards and even board and video games may be considered his modern day provinces.
-He presides over any activity requiring focus and hand-eye coordination.
+Among his attributes, Ullr is described as being especially attractive.

 It is possible that he is the Saami interpretation of Óðin.
 Like Óðin, Ullr is a leader of the Wild Hunt.
 As such, his holy days include the traditional commencement of the Wild Hunt: the date of the first frost – sometime between October and November in the Northern Hemisphere, marked in modern times with Halloween.

-Signs and Symbols
+Suggested Signs and Symbols